n6ls0n/coding-video-notes/README.md

 - The fixed-size CTU allows a decoder to know exactly how much processing power and local storage are required to handle each CTU whereas the varying-size CU makes it possible to adjust the CU size depending on image content

-- Pixels or samples are grouped into prediction areas such as Prediction Units (PUs) each of which is predicted by using previously coded data such as neighbouring areas using intra-prediction or previously coded frames using inter-prediction
+- Pixels or samples are grouped into prediction areas such as Prediction Units (PUs) each of which is predicted by using previously coded data such as neighboring areas using intra-prediction or previously coded frames using inter-prediction

 - Prediction areas are typically square or rectangular blocks